expln/metamath-lamp/src/metamath/api/macros/llm_prompt.md

 }
 ```
 * `pattern` is the pattern to search by.
 This should be [the version 2 pattern](https://github.com/expln/metamath-lamp-docs/blob/master/mm_lamp_versions/dev/explorer/search_by_pattern_v2.md).
-* `pageNum` the number of the page to return.
+* `pageNum` is the number of the page to return.
 This is an optional parameter.
 Its default value is 1.
 The output of the `findAssertions` function includes the maximum value of `pageNum`
 for the specified pattern.